 While that image of God was shattered by the Fall, it wasn’t lost.
 That is why we still long for intimate relationships, though now they are twisted by envy, strife, and brokenness.
-By “intimate,” I’m not talking about Abercrombie & Fitch propaganda or the latest Miley Cyrus’ music video, I’m talking about the blessing that comes as the result of being known and loved at the same time.
+By “intimate,” I’m not talking about Abercrombie & Fitch propaganda or a Miley Cyrus music video, I’m talking about the blessing that comes as the result of being known and loved at the same time.
 Indeed, intimacy is the reward of committed love.

-In the Gospel, God knows the good, the bad, and the ugly and says to those who are in Christ, “I love you anyway.”
-No longer orphans—without hope and without God in this world—those who embrace Jesus by faith become sons and daughters of the Most High.
+In the gospel, God knows the good, the bad, and the ugly.
+He says to those who His in Christ, “I love you anyway.”
+No longer orphans—without hope and without God in this world—those who embrace Jesus by faith become adopted children of the Most High.
 They are known and loved and thus become recipients of the deepest, truest, and most satisfying intimacy possible.
 The One who made us, knows us and loves us.
 And that relationship becomes the foundation on which we can, with gospel-forged security, establish truly intimate relationship with others.
 How?

-Social media provides the context of a false sense of this intimacy because teens can still hide behind the virtual barrier called the computer screen.
+Social media provides the context of a false sense of this intimacy because teens can still hide behind the virtual barrier of their phone or computer screen.
 They take small risks in publicizing the nitty gritty, in hopes of being accepted and loved without rejection, but they continually fail to find satisfaction and intimate relationship.
 What many teens seek to find through social media—the desire to be known and loved—is met by the sovereign knowledge and love of God in the gospel.